Integrate Azure Key Vault with Azure Policy

 When enforcing a policy, you can determine its effect over the resulting evaluation.
 Each policy definition allows you to choose one of multiple effects.
 Therefore, policy enforcement may behave differently depending on the type of operation you're evaluating.
 In general, the effects for policies that integrate with Key Vault include:

-• Deny: when the effect of a policy is set to Deny, the policy will block the creation of new components such as certificates as well as block new versions of existing components that don't comply with the policy definition.
-Existing non-compliant resources within a key vault aren't affected.
-The 'audit' capabilities will continue to operate.
+• Deny: when the effect of a policy is set to Deny, the policy blocks the creation of new components (such as certificates) and blocks new versions of existing components that don't comply with the policy definition.
+Existing noncompliant resources within a key vault aren't affected.
+The 'audit' capabilities continue to operate.

 • Disabled: when the effect of a policy is set to Disabled, the policy will still be evaluated but enforcement won't take effect, thus being compliant for the condition with Disabled effect.
 This is useful to disable the policy for a specific condition as opposed to all conditions.